 Zhao Kuangyi's succession of his brother's emperor seat was shrouded in mysteries as a result of the easiness in the act, as well as some unnecessary revision of the historical context.
-The rumor was carried in a book called "xu [continuum] zizhi [reference] tongjian [comprehensive check] chang-bian [long editing]" by Li Tao of Soong Dynasty, where there was a claim of "spotting a hatchet's sound in the limelight of candles' light".
-The story went that when Zhao Kuangin suddenly fell ill, he called over brother Kuangyi, and the two closed doors; but then people outside heard about the throwing of a "hatchet"onto the floor, seen through the shadows on the window paper, that were reflected by the candle lights.
+The rumor was carried in a book called "xu [continuum] zizhi [reference] tongjian [comprehensive check] chang-bian [long editing]" by Li Tao of Soong Dynasty, where there was a claim of "spotting a jade hatchet stick's sound in the limelight of candles' light".
+The story went that when Zhao Kuangin suddenly fell ill, he called over brother Kuangyi, and the two closed doors; but then people outside heard about the throwing of a jade "hatchet" [stick] onto the floor, seen through the shadows on the window paper, that were reflected by the candle lights.
 Li Tao continued to state that Zhao Kuangyin threw the stick hatchet (i.e., jade hatchet-shape stick) onto the floor and then uttered the words to his younger brother to the effect that he was desperately asking the younger brother to do whatever good deeds as he could.
 Some speculation in "xiangshan ye lu" [wild stories of Mt.
-Shangshan], by monk Wen-ying of Jinluan-shi Monastery of Jingzhou, went further to state that Zhao Kuangyin, during the hours of drinking with brother, repeatedly hit the piled-up snowy palace floor with the jade stick before getting drunken and going to sleep, to be found dead later, and that what followed next was that brother called in the imperial family members and the ministers to the scene; however, the emperor was already dying.
+Xiangshan], by monk Wen-ying of the Jinluan-shi Monastery of Jingzhou, went further to state that Zhao Kuangyin, during the hours of drinking with brother, repeatedly hit the piled-up snowy palace floor with the jade stick before getting drunken and going to sleep, to be found dead later, and that what followed next was that the younger brother called in the imperial family members and the ministers to the scene; however, the emperor was already dying.
 Xu Dachao, a Soong-Yuan survivor from today's Suzhou, in "jin yu lu [records from the ember of the Mongol fire]", a book that recorded the barbaric mongol Droit du seigneur againt the ethnic Chinese brides, carried a rumor to the effect that emperor Kuangyin hit brother Kuangyi with the jade stick when he found out that the younger brother was teasing with concubine Huarui-furen (madam flower pistil).